If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 A Bite on the Go

 Not all food is about fine dining.
-If you are looking for a quick bite or some homemade Greek food at very convenient prices, check Kokkinos for pizza, gyros, and local dishes (Platia Agnostou Stratioti).
+If you want a quick bite or some homemade Greek food at very convenient prices, check Kokkinos for pizza, gyros, and local dishes (Platia Agnostou Stratioti).

-Zisis Taverna is a family restaurant serving homemade dishes since 1972.
+Zisis Taverna is a family restaurant that has been serving homemade dishes since 1972.
 It’s quite popular among the locals also for its facilities for children and parking spots.
-Zisis is about 4 km from the center, (Misiria, Amariotikos Junction, on the old highway Rethymnon – Heraklion).
+Zisis is about 4 km from the center (Misiria, Amariotikos Junction, on the old highway Rethymnon – Heraklion).

-Finally, a favorite of mine when staying out of the old town is Pagonas Place, ideal for authentic dishes.
+Finally, a favorite of mine when staying out of the old town is Pagonas Place, which is ideal for authentic dishes.

 The tiny restaurant is in the village of Platanias, close to the road that takes to you Arkadi Monastery (Nikeas street, 2).